freerange/site/soups/weeknotes/week-215.snip.markdown

 Meanwhile, at GFR HQ...
 ------

-Back on the home front, {l james-adam,I}'ve been doing a bit of thinking about the dynamics of self-organisation, and the interplay between autonomy and responsibility.
+Back on the home front, I've been doing a bit of thinking about the dynamics of self-organisation, and the interplay between autonomy and responsibility.
 With four hands on the rudder of our ship it can be a challenge to keep a steady tack, let alone plot the best course, and my mind is particularly pre-occupied at the moment with questions about how to build more momentum for our non-client projects. (*Yes, yes, OK, I know; this is always on my mind.*)

 I've also been thinking more about what the future is -- if there is any -- for the [Printer][] project with GFR.
 There's a relatively steady trickle of interest in some kind of "kit", but pricing it competitively is a challenge in and of itself, which has had me spending a bit of time over the last few weeks investigating importing the printer units from China.
 If you've got *any* experience with this, I'd love to hear from you!